sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 Dan Vanderkam in his book [effective TypeScript][9] on how to use typescript _well_ goes even further by stating that inferable types should be removed from your code to avoid cluttering.
 However, there are still some nuance where the type should still be specified even when it can be inferred (ex: For object literal).
+In the Google Typescript [style guide][13], type inference is left up to the author's choice and would be necessary only if it benefits readability on complex method calls.

 ### Dart